 There are so many to see and not having all the time in the world, what to select?

 I do not know what to answer because it depends on what each one loves to see but I will try to summarize the most important things of each place for those who have between half a day to one day to spend here.

 The focus will be on the following monuments/places: Pena National Palace, Sintra National Palace, Moorish Castle, Quinta da Regaleira and the village Sintra itself.

 Please forgive me for leaving out other spectacular monuments but a selection had to be done.

-I am not going to detail what we can see in the monuments because you can find plenty of good information in the internet.
-I will give you a general idea of you can expect visiting each place and the time it will take to visit so you can better organize your time.
+I am not going to detail what we can see in the monuments because you can find plenty of good information on the internet.
+I will give you a general idea of you can expect to visit each place and the time it will take to visit so you can better organize your time.

 Pena National Palace